The Nature of Living

 - I can take charge of my life and not let someone else capsize my well-being.

 - My children can learn to treat each other with respect, and will, when I learn what to do to help support them.

 - These hormones are raging now, but they won’t forever.

 - Math is hard this year.
 It may not be next year.

 - It’s difficult to concentrate in spring.
 It’s easier in the fall.
-I can save this subject, lesson, project for fall.
+I can save this subject, lesson, project for later.

 - My goal is well rounded, competent adult citizens, not perfectly behaved children.
 We will get there one year at a time.

 - Experts can help me.
 I will get their support.

 As you think about the current challenges in your life, take a long view.
 Remember that the current pain will yield to a new season of resources, support, growth, or change.